madebykind/madebykind-v3/content/work/rewilding-britain.md

   - CMS integration
   - CRM integration
   - Digital Strategy
-block_class: bg-pink text-claret
+block_class: bg-teal text-blue
-cta_class: bg-claret text-pink
+cta_class: bg-blue text-teal
 impact_img: images/jon-flobrant-v1ev6hudcie-unsplash.jpg
 client: Rewilding Britain
 intro: "<p>Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.</p>"